RichCWilkerson/Consulting_Notes/Week8/EffectHandlers.md

         // this block is the coroutine
         viewModel.loadProfile(userId) // side effect: network call
     }

+    // key1 = true means this will run once when entering composition (won't re-run unless the composable leaves and re-enters)
+    // re-entering could happen on navigation back to this screen or recomposition if this composable is removed and re-added LaunchedEffect(key1 = true) {
+        // now this is not collected on every recomposition, only once when entering composition viewModel.sharedFlow.collect { event ->
+            when (event) {
+                is LaunchedEffectViewModel.ScreenEvents.ShowSnackbar -> {
+                    // Show snackbar with event.message
+                }
+                is LaunchedEffectViewModel.ScreenEvents.Navigate -> {
+                    // Navigate to event.route
+                }
+            }
+        }
+    }

     when (profileState) {
         is UiState.Loaded -> {